 A common strategy is making interest-only payments.
 Such payments would be more affordable and keep the loan balance from increasing.

-Leave your home to heirs without debt
+To leave your home to heirs with more equity

-Making reverse mortgage monthly payments and reducing the debt owed can make it easier to leave your home to your children or other heirs.
+Making reverse mortgage payments and reducing the debt owed can make it easier to leave your home to your children or other heirs.

 Is Making Monthly Payments Right for You?